 The 2014 winner, as outlined in the enclosed pamphlet Distinugished Alumni Award for Research Leadership, Christy Ludlow, is being honored for her distinguished career as a leader in research and for her research training contributions in communication sciences and disorders.
 She is a graduate from McGill receiving her MSc.
 Applied in Speech Pathology and Audiology in 1967.
 She went on to receive the Walter A Anderson doctoral research fellowship and received her PhD from New York University.
 Dr. Ludlow is internationally renowned for her research on the neural bases of voice, speech and swallowing.
 She is currently the Director of the PhD program at James Madison University where she is conducting research on new devices for intensive neurorehabilitation following stroke.

-I know that you will agree that Ms. Manolson, Dr. Crago, Ms. Evans, Ms. Fotheringham and Dr. Ludlow more than exemplify the standard of excellence that McGill University shares with its students, past, present and future.
+I know that you will agree that Ms. Manolson, Dr. Crago, Ms. Evans, Ms. Fotheringham, Dr. Ludlow, and Ms. Perusse more than exemplify the standard of excellence that McGill University shares with its students, past, present and future.

 How to Participate

 This award program serves to celebrate our past as the foundation for our future.
 We hope that you will choose to participate in the award program by:

 - Updating your contact information so that we can find you

 - Apprising us and your fellow alumni of your accomplishments